Coquí: The coquí symbol

-In these carvings, the positioning of frog-like hands represented “femaleness.”
-In addition, coquí frogs with their rich vocals before a rain were said to be associated with women's fertility and children.
+In these carvings, the positioning of frog-like hands represented "femaleness".
+In addition, coquí frogs, with their rich vocals before a rain, were said to be associated with women's fertility and children.

 The Taino frog legend

-In one legend that explains the birth of the coqui, a goddess fell in love with Coquí, the chief's son.
+In one legend about the origin of the coquí, a goddess fell in love with Coquí, the chief's son.
 She told him that she would come one evening, but she never came.
-What did come was the evil Juracán, the deity of chaos and disorder.
+Instead, the evil Juracán, the deity of chaos and disorder, arrived.
 The sky blackened as the winds quickened.
 The goddess tried to protect her lover, but Juracán grabbed him away and they never saw each other again.
-In order to cope with the loss of her Coquí, she created a frog that will forever call out his name: “Co-kee!
-Co-kee!,” Hence, the birth of the coquí.
+In order to cope with the loss of Coquí, she created a frog that will forever call out his name: "Co-kee!
+Co-kee!".

-Another Legend states that a god named Guahoyona abducted all women from the island, leaving the men to take care of the children, who out of hunger began to cry 'toa toa' or mother-mother.
+Another legend states that a god named Guahoyona abducted all women from the island, leaving the men to take care of the children, who out of hunger began to cry "toa toa", or "mother-mother".
 When the children could not be consoled by the men, they turned into frogs.

 In popular culture

-Puerto Rican boy band Menudo had a song named "Coqui", which they sang on their movie Una Aventura Llamada Menudo, on a scene where coquis can be heard.
-Also, one can hear the sound of a coqui in the song "Todo me recuerda a ti" by Pedro Capó.
+Puerto Rican boy-band Menudo have a song named "Coqui", which they sang in their movie Una Aventura Llamada Menudo, in a scene where coquis can be heard.

 The sound of a coqui can be heard distinctly at the beginning and end of the songs "Acércate" and "Ángel Caído", by singer Ivy Queen.

 In the first movement of The Mars Volta's song "Miranda That Ghost Just Isn't Holy Anymore", 4 minutes of coqui frogs can be heard singing (credited as "The Coqui of Puerto Rico" on the album sleeve).

-The coquí in literature

-Aside from music, the coquí has also made it in the genre of children's literature.
-Most notably, Callaloo, a well known children's media brand that makes educational and entertaining stories relating to diversity and different cultures, includes a story titled Callaloo: The Legend of the Golden Coquí.
-It is the second installment in the series, about two kids from New York who travel to Puerto Rico trying to free the golden coquí frog trapped in El Yunque forest using clues left by the Tainos as well as getting help from other coquí frogs.